yunlongdong/RoboticsInOne/README.md

 ## Getting Started
 * For windows users, you can
-  * directly download a release version, double click the bat file to run;
+  * directly download a release version and double click the bat file to run;
   * or clone the source code (usually newer)
     ```bash
     git clone https://github.com/yunlongdong/RoboticsInOne.git